mikestuller/mikestuller.github.io/midiWorx.md

 </figure>

-Here's what each node button does:
+Here's what each button does:
 * **Connect** Allows one module to send MIDI messages to another
 * **Bypass** Bypasses the selected module.
 MIDI messages received by the selected module will be passed directly to its receivers.
 * **Disconnect** Removes a connection